bwbecker/localpr.ca/content/details/modelling.md

 out if a different set of rules had been used.
 Models can be constructed with spreadsheets, computer programs, or even by hand.

-Local Proportional Representation (LPR) has been modelled rigorously by Byron Weber Becker using the same techniques as his [submission](http://www.parl.gc.ca/Content/HOC/Committee/421/ERRE/Brief/BR8454480/br-external/BeckerByronWeber-e.pdf) and [testimony](http://www.parl.gc.ca/HousePublications/Publication.aspx?Language=e&Mode=1&Parl=42&Ses=1&DocId=8514261)
+Local Proportional Representation (Local PR) has been modelled rigorously by Byron Weber Becker using the same techniques as his [submission](http://www.parl.gc.ca/Content/HOC/Committee/421/ERRE/Brief/BR8454480/br-external/BeckerByronWeber-e.pdf) and [testimony](http://www.parl.gc.ca/HousePublications/Publication.aspx?Language=e&Mode=1&Parl=42&Ses=1&DocId=8514261)